maubanel/UE5-Blueprints/user-input/README.md

 ##### `Step 10.`\|`ITB`| :large_blue_diamond:

 Go to the game and hit **run**.
 Look and see if you are happy with the position.
 Make any size adjustments you need to.
-Rotate the actor in the map by 180 degrees if the text is backwards.

 ![test text in game](images/TestInGameRm16.jpg)